Frequent Asked Questions

 The compiler does not work in MPLAB X.

 MPLAB X requires a plugin written i Java.
-Unfortunately this is not trivial and there are
+MPLAB X support is under delvelopment.

 I have problems using the compiler in MPLAB.